HanWenfang/syncless/README.txt

 1. Download and install Stackless Python 2.6.x from http://stackless.com/
    For convenience, rename the executable to /usr/local/bin/stackless2.6

+2. Download and install libev from http://software.schmorp.de/pkg/libev.html Syncless has been tested on Linux with libev-3.9.
+The version shipped with your Linux distribution will probably also be OK.

+3. Download and install libevhdns from http://code.google.com/p/libevhdns/ .
+   Most probably your Linux distribution doesn't have this package, so you should install libevhdns from source.

-2. Download and extract Syncless.
+4. Download and extract Syncless.

-3. Install Syncless:
+5. Install Syncless:

      $ stackless2.6 ./setup.py build
      $ sudo stackless2.6 ./setup.py install

-4. In the Syncless directory, run
+6. In the Syncless directory, run

      $ stackless2.6 ./demo.py

-6. Have a look at examples/demo_*.py in the source directory to study the examples.
+7. Have a look at examples/demo_*.py in the source directory to study the examples.

 The original blog announcement of Syncless' precedessor: